raacampbell/matlab_elastix/README.md

 ![Transformix Results](https://raw.githubusercontent.com/raacampbell13/matlab_elastix/master/MelastiX_examples/transformix/dog_warp_results.png "Transformix Results")

 ## What is it?
 MelastiX is a collection of wrappers for the open source image registration suite [Elastix](http://elastix.isi.uu.nl/).
 Elastix is cross-platform and is normally called from the system command-line (no GUI).
 MelastiX allows the elastix and transformix commands to be called from within MATLAB as though they are native MATLAB commands.

-This has the following advantages:
+## What does it do?
 1. The user can feed in MATLAB matrices instead of image file names and get a MATLAB matrix back as a result.
 2. Parameters can be passed in as Elastix text files or as an MelastiX YAML file.
 The latter provides some error-checking options as the type and possible values of the parameters can be checked.
 3. Parameter files can be modified by passing an optional structure as a command-line argument.
 This makes it easy to explore how changing parameters affects registration accuracy.